Building a community of fans and followers for your business can be a huge challenge.

 Your Target Audience

 With each of your content pieces, you should be targeting a narrow segment of your audience.
 Your content piece should solve a problem or answer a question for that segment of the audience.
-Name each of your target audience segment and add it in front of your content topics.
+Name each of your target audience segments and add it in front of your content topics.
 This will help the content creators to visualize the audience persona before working on the piece.
 Besides creating audience personas you can also interview existing customers to know why they converted and how your business solved their problems.
 Conversations with existing customers as well as sales representatives will give you a whole lot of insights for crafting better content ideas and pieces.
 You must also know the online channels where your target audience is most active – this will help customize your content according to the specific channel.
 For eg., if your primary target audience is LinkedIn – you might want to consider publishing articles directly to LinkedIn.

 The Buyer Journey Stage